 serialized_keys: bytes = circuit.keys.serialize()

-Keys are not serialized encrypted!
+Keys are not serialized in encrypted form!
 Please make sure you keep them in a safe environment, or encrypt them manually after serialization.

 To deserialize the keys back, after receiving serialized keys: